 TGbe editor: Please change the 19th paragraphs in this subclause as shown below:

-The Delete Timer subfield indicates the number of TBTTs of the AP corresponding to the Per-STA Profile subelement until the AP is removed.
+[#14014] For an AP MLD which is not an NSTR mobile AP MLD, the Delete Timer subfield indicates the number of TBTTs of the AP corresponding to the Per-STA Profile subelement until the AP is removed.
+For an NSTR mobile AP MLD, the Delete Timer subfield indicates the number of the TBTTs corresponding to the AP operating on the primary link until the AP specified in the Per-STA Profile subelement is removed.

 TGbe editor: Please update the paragraphs in 35.3.6.2.2 (Removing affiliated APs) subclause as shown below